Smoking-Meat.com is supported by its readers. We may earn an affiliate commission at no extra cost to you if you buy through a link on this page.

 Chicken is one of those things that is great at low temperatures and great at high temperatures.. we call that “being versatile”.

-I used the Traeger pellet smoker on this one and kept it on the smoke setting for about an hour for some great smoke then kicked it up to 375°F to finish it off.
+I used a pellet smoker on this one and kept it on the smoke setting for about an hour for some great smoke then kicked it up to 375°F to finish it off.

-You can follow the same routine by smoking it at low temperature in your smoker then throwing it on the grill or even in the oven to finish.
+You can follow the same routine in a pellet smoker or by smoking it at low temperature in your smoker then throwing it on the grill or even in the oven to finish.